Originally published on March 21, 2021, updated on September 21, 2022

 However, purchase habits are changing, and the payments industry is undergoing massive changes as a result.
 Ten years ago, digital payments were in their infancy.
 Today, cash usage has dropped, and the COVID-19 pandemic proved that electronic payments are convenient, quicker, and sometimes the only alternative.

-Sellers that want to process customer payments on-line need a payment gateway system – a technology that accepts and authorizes electronic payments from customers.
+Sellers that want to process customer payments online need an eCommerce payment gateway system – a technology that accepts and authorizes electronic payments from customers.
 Selecting the right payment gateway is essential, as it improves the customer and the checkout experience, thereby minimizing purchase friction and abandoned carts.
 A payment gateway directly impacts conversion rates and the bottom line.

 An online payment gateway manages electronic payment methods with technology.
 It performs the same function as a physical point-of-sale (POS) – it authorizes a customer transaction.

-In addition to accepting and handling online payments, payment gateways also provide:
+In addition to accepting and handling online payments, this technology also provides:

 - Temporary payment information storage.
-As customers submit their payment data, it is temporarily stored in a secure fashion before routing to banks.
+As customers submit their credit card data, it is temporarily stored in a secure fashion before routing it to banks.

 - Encryption services.
-Payment gateways encrypt sensitive information during transit between payment processors and banks.
+This service encrypts sensitive information during transit between payment processors and banks.